Fertulity IVF

 Regular physical exercise and maintaining a normal Body Mass Index (BMI) are directly linked to hormonal balance and healthy sperm production.
 Obesity affects testosterone and sperm motility, while excessive exercise without proper recovery can have the opposite effect.
 Ideally, aim for an active lifestyle with balanced activity and stable weight.

-Quit Smoking & Limit Alcohol/Caffeine
+Smoking Cessation & Limiting Alcohol/Caffeine

 Protection from Heat & Radiation